Brew Method

 The typical cup leans toward silky, deep, aromatic, and often sweeter at lower brew temperatures.
 That is why the method makes sense for patient brewers who enjoy ritual and texture, but it may disappoint you if you want fast cleanup or disposable-filter simplicity.

-Why Flannel Changes The Cup
+Why Flannel Changes the Cup

 Paper filters absorb many coffee oils and leave a crisp, light-bodied cup.
 Metal filters pass oils and fine sediment, which can taste heavy or gritty.
 Flannel sits between them: it lets more oils through than paper but still catches fine grounds.